Golf Tutorials

 The Pro's Method: A Step-by-Step Guide to Measuring Your Feet at Home

 The best way to begin is by getting an accurate measurement of your own feet.
 You don’t need a fancy fitting device, just a few household items.
-Doing this will give you the raw data you need before you even start looking at sizing charts a online.
+Doing this will give you the raw data you need before you even start looking at sizing charts online.

 Step 1: Gather Your Tools